wx-chevalier/Web-Notes/React/状态管理/Redux/Flux.md

     register: function(store) {
       if (!store || !store.update) {
         throw new Error(
-          'You should provide a store that has an `update` method.'
+          "You should provide a store that has an `update` method."
         );
       } else {
         const consumers = [];